-Based on our assessment we believe that we have adopted the standards of practice set out in the DC code and DC regulatory guidance.
-These help demonstrate the presence of DC quality features, which we believe will help deliver better outcomes for members in retirement.
-The Trustees carried out a formal assessment against the code of practice in November 2018 and following some minor follow up work, were pleased to have been given a 'green' assessment in all areas by their independent governance consultant.
-The 2019 assessment will commence in the autumn.
+Based on our assessment we believe that we have adopted the standards of practice set out in the DC Code and DC Regulatory guidance.
+This helps demonstrate the presence of DC quality features, which we believe will help deliver better outcomes for members in retirement.
+The Trustees carried out a formal assessment against the Code of Practice in September 2019 and, following some minor follow up work, were pleased to have been given a 'green' assessment in all areas by their independent governance consultant.